In the Department of Correction this class is accountable for directing the departmental food service operation.

 policies relating to inmate work forces in correctional facilities;

 oral and written communication skills.

 Nine (9) years of experience in the preparation and service of complete daily meals in a large scale (500 meals per day) institutional or commercial setting such as a hospital, residential school, extended care facility, rest home or other similar environment.

 One (1) year of the General Experience must have been in a managerial capacity.

-Note: For state employees the Special Experience is interpreted at the level of Correctional District Food Service Manager or Correctional Food Production Manager.
+NOTE: For state employees this experience is interpreted at the level of a Correctional District Food Service Manager or Correctional Food Production Manager.